bryceandy/laravel-selcom/README.md

 This API automatically pulls your user's USSD payment menu directly after being called.

-**Note**: As of now, this is only applicable to AitelMoney and TigoPesa customers.
+**Note**: As of now, this is only applicable to AirtelMoney and TigoPesa customers.

 ```php
 use Bryceandy\Selcom\Facades\Selcom;